icheft/2020climas/_posts/2020-07-11-if-youd-like-to-contribute.md

 ##### Feature Requests
 If you feel like there is something missing or if there is any feature you want to add to the site, please also submit your proposal via the [issue page](https://github.com/icheft/2020climas/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFEATURE%5D).

+##### FAQ Submission
+If you shall have any questions about the camp, please submit your question at the [issue page](https://github.com/icheft/2020climas/issues/new?assignees=&labels=&template=faq_submission.md&title=%5BFAQ%5D).
+We report to the organizers ASAP.
+You can follow the [FAQ page](https://climas.now.sh/faq/) for further details.

 #### Any questions?